pentschev/numpy/doc/neps/nep-0030-duck-array-protocol.rst

 arrays.
-The suggested solution described in the NEP allows libraries to avoid coercion of a NumPy-like array to a pure NumPy array where necessary, while still allowing that NumPy-like array libraries that do not wish to implement the protocol to coerce arrays to a pure Numpy array via ``np.asarray``.
+The suggested solution described in the NEP allows libraries to avoid coercion of a NumPy-like array to a pure NumPy array where necessary, while still allowing that NumPy-like array libraries that do not wish to implement the protocol to coerce arrays to a pure NumPy array via ``np.asarray``.

+Note that one of the key distictions between a "duck array" and what ``asarray()`` is usually expected to return is that much code that uses ``asarray()`` expects an object that not only has the same Python API as a NumPy array, but also has the same C API, as can often be used in C or Cython extension code.
+Usually this requires an actual NumPy array, or a strict subclass.

 Implementation
 --------------